In questo numero

 Dear Readers,

-As usual, in the Data and Maps section you can generate updated and detailed maps of the distribution of the main animal diseases reported in SIMAN, adapting them to your specific needs.
+As usual, in the Data and Maps section allows users to generate up-to-date, detailed maps tailored to their needs, showing the distribution of the main animal diseases notified through SIMAN over the selected period.

-In the Disease-Free Territories section, we report that:
+In the Disease-Free Territories section, we highlight the following updates:

-- With regard to infection by Brucella abortus, B. melitensis and B. suis in bovine populations, disease-free status for bovine brucellosis has been formally granted to the provinces of Caltanissetta, Trapani, Isernia and Chieti, in accordance with Commission Implementing Regulation (EU) 2026/293 of 9 February 2026.
+• With regard to infection with Brucella abortus, B. melitensis and B. suis in bovine populations, bovine brucellosis-free status has been formally granted to the Provinces of Caltanissetta, Trapani, Isernia and Chieti, pursuant to Commission Implementing Regulation (EU) 2026/293 of 9 February 2026.

-- With regard to infection by Mycobacterium tuberculosis complex (M. bovis, M. caprae and M. tuberculosis), the suspension of disease-free status for the provinces of Bari and Isernia and the withdrawal of disease-free status for the province of Catanzaro are reported, in accordance with Regulation (EU) 2016/429 and Commission Delegated Regulation (EU) 2020/689.
+• With regard to infection with the Mycobacterium tuberculosis complex (M. bovis, M. caprae and M. tuberculosis), disease-free status has been suspended for the Provinces of Bari and Isernia until 31 December 2026, and withdrawn for the Province of Catanzaro, pursuant to Regulation (EU) 2016/429 and Commission Delegated Regulation (EU) 2020/689.

-- For infection with bluetongue virus (serotypes 1–24), the loss of disease-free status occurred following the evolution of the national epidemiological situation and in application of the current legislation (Regulation (EU) 2016/429 and Commission Implementing Regulation (EU) 2021/620).
-Following the loss of disease-free status by the Autonomous Province of Bolzano in 2025, the last previously disease-free area, the entire national territory is currently considered non disease-free.
+• With regard to infection with bluetongue virus (serotypes 1–24), the loss of disease-free status followed changes in the national epidemiological situation and the application of the relevant legislation, namely Regulation (EU) 2016/429 and Commission Implementing Regulation (EU) 2021/620.
+Following the loss of disease-free status by the Autonomous Province of Bolzano in 2025, the last territory in Italy previously recognised as disease-free, the entire national territory is currently regarded as not disease-free.

 Francesca Dall'Acqua